What Fruits Are In Season? Spanish Summer Fruits

-Here are our favorite summer fruits:
+Here are our favorite summer fruits from Spain:

 Spanish kids love this summer fruits that make a great dessert.
 But after eating them they can play with their seeds: Sometimes you get only one but very large, while other times you get many smaller.

 I’m not talking about honeydew or cantaloup: even if they are now easier to find, these are still considered sort of exotic types of melon in Spain.
 Instead, “piel de sapo” melon (for some awkward reason also called “Santa Claus” melon in English) is the melon everyone eats at home.
 It is the size of a small watermelon, and it is sized like a rugby ball.

 Dark green outside, inside it is white or yellow and very sweet.
 Have you will often find it in restaurants served as a starter and topped with Spanish ham.